Mohsnmonji/mohsnmonji.github.io/_posts/2024-12-27-my-first-post.md

 Logistic regression is a statistical method used for modeling binary outcomes, such as:

 - Predicting whether an individual is diagnosed with anxiety or not.
-- Examining disparities in employment status.
+- Examining disparities in employment status( employed versus unemployed)

-It’s widely used in social science research for understanding and predicting categorical outcomes.
+It’s widely used in social science research for understanding and predicting dischotomous outcomes.

 ---

 ### Logistic Regression Formula

-Logistic regression uses the following equation:
+Logistic regression equation is expresses as follows:

 <p>$$
 P(Y = 1) = \frac{1}{1 + e^{-(\beta_0 + \beta_1X)}}